tejrana1605/java-interview-prep/Java Concept/java-design-pattern/adapter-design-pattern.md

 The adapter pattern acts as a middleman or wrapper between these two objects.
 It takes the calls made to one object and translates them into a format that the other object can understand.
 This way, the two objects can collaborate seamlessly, even though they have incompatible interfaces.

+**OR**

+The Adapter Design Pattern is one of the most commonly used structural design patterns in Java, especially when integrating incompatible interfaces (e.g., connecting legacy code, third-party APIs, or different data formats).

 ### Components:
 **Target Interface:** The interface expected by the client.